 I can’t tell you what to charge or what is fair, you just need to be able to ask yourself given your limited design experience what the work you’ve done is worth but if it were me I would certainly factor in the faith your brother has placed in you and the value of the opportunity he has given you to do professional work.
 If it turns out nice it’s going to help you get future work and real commercial experience, which for a novice designer is in itself worth its weight in gold.

 PS: Doing design work for friends or family is very dangerous territory so I would certainly factor in the value of the relationship.
-It’s been my experience that both friends and family expect twice as much for half as much so I very rarely do work for either, it’s always a lose-lose scenario.
+It’s been my experience that both friends and family expect twice as much for half as much so if I do work for either I don’t charge them anything.